ucsdanimeclub/animefest-next-site/README.md

 #### exhibitor/exhibitortable.js

 This component is only used in `pages/exhibitor.js` It can read `data/artists.json` or `data/vendors.json` and returns a Table.

+#### prizes/prizedisplay.js

+This component receives data in the format of `data/prizes.json` and a list of relevant locations to display.
+It returns a tab-separated list (flexbox) of prize images using the `prizes/prizeimages.js` component.

+#### prizes/prizeimages.js

+This component receives a list of prize image sources and returns a list (flexbox) of prize images.
+Use this instead of `prizes/prizedisplay.js` if you don't need tabs.

 ### Data